 Standards of Conduct, Discipline, and Separation for Graduate Assistants

 As employees, Graduate Assistants (GAs) hired at Texas Woman’s University are expected to follow TWU's Ethics Policy for Employees.
 All TWU employees are expected to be in compliance with all local, state, and federal regulations and statutes.
-In general, the rules of conduct of the University are reasonable, common-sense rules which the University considers necessary to ensure the mutual welfare of the University and its employees.
+In general, the rules of conduct of the University are reasonable, common-sense rules that the University considers necessary to ensure the mutual welfare of the University and its employees.
 Should questions arise, an employee should discuss them with his or her supervisor.

 As students, GAs hired at Texas Woman’s University are also bound by TWU's Student Code of Conduct as presented in the Student Handbook.
 Violations of the Code of Conduct are handled through the Office of Student Life without regard to the condition of employment of the student.